Thursday 10th April, 2025

 • What are the current and future expectations for CDx conformity?
 How closely are the new UK regulations expected to mirror or diverge from IVDR?

-• How are notified bodies harmonising their interpretation of performance studies, from a technical and regulatory perspective?
+• How are stakeholders harmonizing the interpretation of performance studies, from a technical and regulatory perspective?

 • Mark Hellewell International Product Manager, Roche Personalised Healthcare Solutions – Oncology